MicrosoftTranslator/DocumentTranslation/docs/index.md

 ![Set up Azure Key Vault](images/AzureKeyVault.png)

+In the Access control (IAM) section add the users to the **Key Vault Secrets User** role assignment.

 Provide the users with the **URI** of the Key Vault.
 In the example the URI is "https://eus2kv.vault.azure.net/".

 ![Key Vault URI](images/AzureKeyVaultOverview.png)